-Introduction: Disappointment online, and what it misses
+Disappointment online, and what loud posts often skim

 1. Career: From Bike Repairs to High-Tech